 "It's simply this, if you want to actually help your customers, stop trying to be amazing and just start being useful."

-I think I can help with that a little.
-No doubt you've heard that one of the best ways to build your email list is by providing a value-packed email opt-in (aka lead magnet) or by using blog content upgrades like this one:
+I can help you with that.
+No doubt you've heard that one of the best ways to build your email list is by providing a value-packed email Lead Magnet (aka Opt-In, Freebie, etc.).

 I've spent that last few weeks coming up with every opt-in/content upgrade I can think of for my wedding venue, Vista View Events.
 I carved out time to just think and be intentional with how I could help our couples and readers.
 The result?
 A list of over 50 Email Opt In/Content Upgrade Ideas for my wedding venue!
 Even better, I realized when I was done with the list that I essentially created a lot of blog posts topics too!
 Win-Win!